Hardware - Layer-3-aware ASIC and IGMP snooping

 Switches use what are known as Application Specific Integrated Circuits (ASICs) which are designed to perform specific tasks, unlike general-purpose processors.
 They are highly efficient in terms of speed and power consumption, making them ideal for resource intensive tasks.

 In particular, Layer3-aware ASICs are used in conduction with IGMP snooping.
-In a obsidian/notes/Multicast environment, where IGMP is employed, these ASICs can process Layer 3 information, which is essential for IGMP Snooping as IGMP is a Layer 3 protocol.
+In a Multicast environment, where IGMP is employed, these ASICs can process Layer 3 information, which is essential for IGMP Snooping as IGMP is a Layer 3 protocol.
 The L3-Aware ASIC can differentiate between IGMP and non-IGMP messages by examining the Layer 3 part of the packet, not just the MAC address.

 In IGMP Snooping implementations L3-Aware ASICs perform the following functions: